julianbusch/Angular-und-Nodejs-Professorverwaltung/README.md

 Login = specht
 passwort = spe

+to run the application you need to have node version 18.16.1 installed on your computer

+Step 1: check your nodejs version using node –version command.

+Step 2: go to browser and search for nvm for windows.
+This is the nodejs version manager for windows that is a pre-requisite to download followed by installing the exe file.

+Step 3: Check number of node versions installed on terminal using nvm list command.

+Step 4: To downgrade to any older node js version, run the following command on terminal by nvm install <version number>

+Step 5: check again the number of nodejs versions are now installed using nvm list command

+Step 6: Final step allows you to use any older version or switch to any downgraded version using nvm use <version number> command

 to run this application you need to have mongodb installed, have it running on port mongodb://localhost:27017/ and create a database named "hochschuldb" with one collection named "professor", i recommend using mongoDBcompass for this.